Introduction to My Blog Series

 Once you agree to take the emergency placement, Arms Wide Adoption Services will let the CPS Placement Team know.
 At that point, CPS workers may choose to place with the first agency which responds with an available bed.
 However, sometimes if multiple agencies respond with available beds, the CPS worker will then determine the best match.
 In other words, there may be times where you say “yes,” but CPS chooses another family.

 So many parts of the foster and adoption journey are unknown, but the emergency foster placement process has the most unknowns: about the child, about the timing of placement, and about how long the child will stay.
 Even though emergency placement matching is the riskiest adoption route, it is also a family’s best option if they hope to foster an infant at birth – although adoption is not a guarantee.

-Tune in next time to hear more about Foster-To-Adopt and Straight Adoption placement matchings.
+Tune in next time to hear more about Legal Risk and Straight Adoption placement matchings.

 About The Author

 As the Director of Adoption and Foster Care Services, Arianne Riebel, LMSW, LCPAA, oversees Arms Wide Adoption Services’ team of adoption and foster care employees, making sure each step of the adoption and foster care journey goes smoothly.